Oregon Coast Road Trip Itinerary

 Tips for a Successful Oregon Coast Road Trip

 • As far as budgeting goes, you can do the coast on a modest budget, especially in the summer.
-Many state parks have campgrounds that range from $15 to $25 per night.
+Many state parks have campgrounds that range from $8-$45 per night (camping to RV camping).
 Check out these Oregon coast campgrounds.

 • If you’re here in the peak season (summer months) campsites and hotels get booked out so make sure to book sooner rather than later.